Bad conscience and guilt: Gaining understanding and treatment

 In situations like these, awareness and active work with your inner dialogue can be enough to create more space within yourself.

-This can be especially true for those who have a somewhat healthy sense of self-esteem at their foundation but find themselves being drawn into the “hamster-wheel”, stuck in time constraints and the eternal demands of modern life.
+This is especially true for those who have a fairly healthy sense of self-worth, but who can get caught up in the hamster wheel, stuck in a time crunch, and hit by the myriad demands of the zeitgeist.

 Chronic guilt – for no reason?